Easy To Use Dowel Jig

 IN THIS GUIDE:

-And while professional woodworkers have the skills and know-how to use complex joints, entry-level woodworkers are often stuck with trial-and-error.
+And while professional woodworkers have the skills and know-how to use complex joints, entry-level woodworkers often need help with trial and error.

-- And a few manufactures of jigs that you’ll want to consider
+• And a few manufacturers of jigs that you’ll want to consider

 Types of Woodworking Joints

-As you know there are very few woodworking projects that don’t require designing, setting up for and executing a sturdy wood joint.
+Very few woodworking projects don’t require designing, setting up, and executing a sturdy wood joint.

-In fact, there is so much reliance on wood joinery that a whole series of tools and jigs have been made just to support them.
+There is so much reliance on wood joinery that a whole series of tools and jigs have been made to support them.

 Why Wood Joining Techniques Matter

-So what happens if you don’t have the right joinery?
-Well, joints that fail to stay secured initially (or in the long term) can cause re-work.
+So what happens if you don’t have the fitting joinery?
+Well, joints that fail to stay secured initially (or long-term) can cause re-work.
 Or, worst case, require the project to be re-built.
-Which is why learning how to join wood is important.
+Which is why learning how to join wood is essential.

 Wet Wood is No Good

-And warped wood typically is due to “green” lumber that was not properly dried to the right moisture content.
-As such, before starting any project, you’ll need to make sure your wood project can accommodate wood to shift.
+And warped wood typically is due to “green” lumber that was not correctly dried to the correct moisture content.
+As such, before starting any project, you must ensure your wood project can accommodate wood to shift.

-Or, my preference, is you’ll want wood that’s been through a kiln drying process.
+Or, I prefer you’ll want wood that’s been through a kiln drying process.

 Popular Types of Wood Joints